charls96/charls96/README.md

 <h3>This is my Github page</h3>

-I was a physics student at the university but then in the career I realised that what passionate me is coding!.
+I was a physics student at the university of Murcia, but then in the career I realised that what passionate me is coding!.
 So, I moved to study a *_vocational training_* in ***Web Development***.
 Now I'm finishing my last year and working on improving my code.

 #### 👯 I’m looking for a web development internship